Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==
 = WIP =
 - Fixed special character issue in shipping variation settings.
+- New option to collect customer's shipping address on stripe checkout.

 = 5.0.4 =
 - Updated the PPCP JavaScript SDK loading code to improve the race condition that may occur on some sites.